Hackintosh: EFI emulation

 Extensible Firmware Interface (EFI) is a specification that defines a software interface between an operating system and platform firmware.
 Since emulating the EFI does not generally require copying or modifying macOS, it is considered by some hackers to be the legal way of installing macOS on non-Apple computers (despite being untested in courts).

-The work started with EFI emulation in the form of David Elliot (dfe)'s modified version of Boot-132 called "Darwin/x86", which has a "FakeEFI" system that emulates EFI.
-In early November 2007, a group of hackers (fronted by a Russian hacker known as Netkas), using Elliot's code, developed a method of emulating an EFI environment using a specially modified Darwin bootloader.
+The work started with EFI emulation in the form of David Elliott (dfe)'s modified version of Boot-132 called "Darwin/x86", which has a "FakeEFI" system that emulates EFI.
+In early November 2007, a group of hackers (fronted by a Russian hacker known as Netkas), using Elliott's code, developed a method of emulating an EFI environment using a specially modified Darwin bootloader.
 In practical terms, this meant that regular PCs meeting a set of hardware requirements could now be "seen" as real Macintosh computers by the OS, allowing the use of unmodified, "stock" Apple kernels (as long as the CPU supports it) and thus giving more transparent and reliable operation.
 Several methods for real world deployment of this innovative solution have arisen around the Internet.
 An explanation of this achievement along with a usage guide was provided by the website DigitMemo.com.

 True EFI emulation was a highly sought after asset for the OSx86 community.
 Previous efforts based upon Apple's open source Darwin Project and Hackintosh gurus allowed users to use macOS on normal PCs, with patched kernels/kernel modules that simply bypassed EFI.
 Using the EFI patch, a Hackintosh could boot off "vanilla" (unmodified) macOS kernels and use vanilla kernel extensions.
 This not only allowed the system to be compatible with future system updates, but also offered increased stability.
 This method also circumvents one aspect of Apple's End User License Agreement, which states that the modification of non-Open Source components of the OS is forbidden.

 In mid-2008, a new commercial product, EFi-X, was released that claims to allow full, simple booting off official Leopard install disks, and a subsequent install, without any patching required, but this is possibly a repackaging of Boot-132 technology in a USB-attached device.
 Rebel EFI is another commercial product that also seems to use Open Source software.

 It was thought that Windows 7's support of EFI would result in PC motherboards replacing BIOS with EFI.
 MSI announced the Efinity mainboard in early 2008.
 As of 2011, EFI-based computers have entered the market, however none can natively boot Mac OS X due to the lack of a HFS+ driver in the EFI implementation.